Aro1914/Gen-RandInt-Array/README.md

 npm install gen-randint-array
 ```

-In your package.json, set "type" to "module" to enable you import a module.
+In your package.json, set "type" to "module" to enable you import an ES Module.

 ```json
 "type" : "module"